-8 Foods to Keep Blood Sugar in Check
+8 Foods That Help Lower Blood Sugar

-Chronically high blood sugar can be sustained for a long time, which is why some people with type 2 diabetes can go years before knowing they have the disease, says Phipps.
-But as time goes on, blood sugar that's long-term elevated begins to damage small blood vessels in your eyes, kidneys, heart and nerves, contributing to diabetes-related symptoms and complications like vision problems, frequent urination and nerve pain.
+Chronically high blood sugar—a symptom of prediabetes—can be sustained for a long time, which is why some people with type 2 diabetes can go years before knowing they have the disease, says Phipps.
+But as time goes on, blood sugar that's long-term elevated begins to damage small blood vessels in your eyes, kidneys, heart, and nerves, contributing to diabetes-related symptoms and complications.
+These complications include vision problems, frequent urination, and nerve pain—neuropathic pain.

 Pictured Recipe: One-Pot Garlicky Shrimp & Spinach

 Food and Your Blood Sugar